 - Stringless is Fun, Challenging, and Artistically Creative while Complementing Art of Violin.

-- Stringless is Accessible via Household Electronics and Existing/ Affordable Technologies and Bracket Violin Iterations should be Financially Accessible to Most Households.
+- Stringless is Accessible via Household Electronics and Existing/ Affordable Technologies and Bracket Violin (or future Laser Iterations) Should Be Affordable to Most Households.

 - No Tuner or Metronome is Needed because Digitally Enhanced Music Recordings Create Accurate Auditory Memories in Brain (i.e., when Attentional Networks are Activated via Singularity*), and Said Recordings Provide Rhythmic Backdrop for Fingering and Bowing Articulations.

-- While Repetition is Important for Student Programming, Creative Conditioning Solves Major Problem–Reason Why Many Do Not get Involved or Discontinue their Participation in Arts–and that is, Time.
-Virtual Play Allows Stringless Participant to Temporarily Bypass Technical Error–while Improving Motor Skills over Time–in order to Experience Art of Violin and Gain Positive Musical Experience.
-Perhaps in Future, Professional Orchestras will Open up their Halls to Engage Silent Orchestras – Licensing Music Lovers to Share Art of Performance with Expanded Audiences.
+- While Repetition is Important for Student Programming, Creative Conditioning Solves Major Problems–Reason Why Many Do Not get Involved or Discontinue their Participation in Arts–and that is, Creativity and Time.
+Virtual Osmosis Allows Stringless Participant to Temporarily Bypass Technical Error–while Improving Motor Skills over Time–in order to Experience Art of Violin and Gain Positive Musical Experience.
+Perhaps in Future, Professional Orchestras will Open Up their Halls to Engage Silent Orchestras – Licensing Music Lovers to Share Art of Performance with Expanded Audiences.
 More Activity may Augment Ticket Sales and Orchestra Attendance and Widen Scope of Music Appreciation, especially for Transient Non-Artists (like Family and Friends).

 - Traditional Exercises/Pedagogy can be Applied to Stringless.

 - Virtual Play can Serve as Enhanced Reward, i.e., Pleasure/Satisfaction of Making, or in this Case, Experiencing Music.